nounsDAO/nouns-tech/payment-in-stablecoins/README.md

 ### Simple User flow

 1. Proposal creation: new UI will allow proposer to choose to pay out in USD and specify the amount, e.g. 50K USD
-2. Proposal execution: the builder (proposal recipient) is minted 50K NOU tokens (Nouns Owe You)
+2. Proposal execution: builder receives the desired USD amount
-3. Builder USD redemption: the builder clicks a "Redeem USD" button on the proposal page, and their Ethereum account is credited with 50K USDC (their NOU tokens are burned)
+   1. If the DAO doesn't have sufficient USD, a debt is registered on chain, and shortly after a trading bot would sell the DAO the outstanding USD and immediately close the builder's balance

 ### Detailed User Flow

+TokenBuyer is open to trading whenever:

+1. its USD balance is below the desired position, or
+2. the DAO has a debt towards a builder

-Once NOU tokens are minted, the new payments contract offers trading bots the opportunity to sell it stablecoins (e.g. USDC) in exchange for ETH.
+When TokenBuyer is open to trading, it offers trading bots the opportunity to sell their stablecoins (e.g. USDC) in exchange for ETH.
 Bots are incentivized by offering a price premium, providing them an arbitrage opportunity.

-Since acquiring USD from bots can take time, it's not guaranteed that builders will be able to claim the full amount immediately.
-We expect the proposal page to clearly show redeemable vs non-redeemable amounts.
+Since acquiring USD from bots can take time, we expect the proposal page to clearly show proposal builders their outstanding balance and explain the balance should be settled shortly.

-The payments contract has a DAO-controlled configuration value of a nominal USD buffer to allow more immediate redemptions.
+TokenBuyer's USD position (baseline amount) configuration value helps mitigate debt delays: the higher the position, the less proposals will ever have to enter debt state.

 ## Abstract

 This specification introduces two new contracts that facilitate stablecoin payments:

-- `NOU` a new ERC20 token the DAO can mint to say "I owe you this amount of USD"
-- `NounsStablecoinPayments` a contract that:
+1. `TokenBuyer`, a contract that:

-  - allows the DAO to mint NOU tokens as payment to proposal recipients
-  - allows anyone to sell it stablecoins in exchange for ETH with some additional incentive
+   1. allows anyone to sell it stablecoins in exchange for ETH with some additional incentive
+   2. funds the `Payer` contract with said stablecoins
+   3. auto-pays `Payer` debts upon receiving stablecoins

+2. `Payer`, a contract that:
-  - allows proposal recipients to redeem NOU for stablecoins
+   1. allows the DAO to pay builders in stablecoins (e.g. USDC)
+   2. registers debt when the DAO's obligations exceed its stabecoin balance
+   3. allows anyone to run its outstanding debt payment function

 ## Technical Specification